 Authors fall into two primary traffic traps: having just one source or having far too many.
 Having only one solid source leaves you extremely vulnerable to changes in that platform, whether that’s from increasing costs (click costs rising), shifting algorithms (organic reach dropping on a social media site), or existential threats (suspensions / bans / the service disappearing or becoming ineffective).

-On the opposite end of the spectrum, wherein one is spreading their attention between tons of different sources, it’s very hard to become even reasonably good at using three.
+On the opposite end of the spectrum, wherein a person is spreading their attention between tons of different sources, it should be noted that it’s very hard to become even reasonably good at using three.
 It is very easy, however, to employ a half dozen or a dozen poorly.

-To avoid these issues, begin by getting comfortable with one source of paid traffic (e.g., Facebook Ads or Amazon Ads or promo sites) and one social media site.
+To avoid these issues, begin by getting comfortable with one source of traffic (e.g., Facebook Ads or Amazon Ads or promo sites or TikTok organic).
 Then layer another source on top as needed.
 Note that you do not have to use anything; if you’re not interested in social media, you do not have to use it.
 The key to selecting traffic sources is not their potential effectiveness, but how well you can use them.
 That demands trial and error to find what works, which only happens if you’re using sources that align with your strengths and objectives.

 Regardless of what traffic sources you use, I’d recommend submitting to BookBub as often as possible.
 This takes about two minutes a month, but is an almost guaranteed profit if you’re accepted and can generate a nice influx of new readers.
 For more tips on how to maximize your chances of getting a BookBub Featured Deal, read my free in-depth guide.

 Although the algos, as the Amazon algorithms are often called, have achieved almost mythical status within the author community, they aren’t a silver bullet.
 But they can provide substantial additional visibility to your books at no extra cost.
 As such, leveraging them to maximize the impact of your traffic, particularly during launches and promos, is worthwhile.